AbdelattyBadwy16/NovaNook_Store_React/README.md

 # NovaNook_Store_React
-Here, we have an e-commerce full-stack project where I'm learning more and more features.
-There are two types of users: clients and admins.
-We have a real registration and login process where users need to confirm their email before proceeding.
-Each person has a cart to add items they want to buy and then confirm their order.
-Additionally, there is a page to show all the orders a person has made.
-We also have a search functionality to search for items by name and the ability to filter items by categories. website is responisve for most pupuler screens .

-For client accounts, these features are available.
-However, for admin accounts, there is a different page where they can view all orders made by clients and have the ability to add or delete any item.
+This is an e-commerce site.
+You can enter and search for the product you want in the different sections on the site.
+After that, you can add it to the cart and then you can confirm the payment.
+The order and the time of its arrival will appear to you, and you can track your order.

+# Features :
+  admin :
+   - can show all orders that need to done
+   - can confirm any order
+   - can add or delete new product user :
+   - can choose any product to add it to his card
+   - can confirm buying the prodcuts in hist card
+   - can search about any product
+   - can trace his order
+   - can see all the orders he ordered before

+ # Technology used :
+   frontend :
+    - react js
+    - react redux
+    - tailwind

+   backend :
+    - Supabase to create a complete database and manage authentication.

+and here you can see live demo https://novanook-store.netlify.app . important note : if you refresh the page it will disapear and need to return to the main url above because the netifly server host but the data will be found.

+and you can see video demo about how project work click here : https://www.linkedin.com/posts/abdelatty-badwy-13b927247_%D8%A7%D9%84%D8%B3%D9%84%D8%A7%D9%85-%D8%B9%D9%84%D9%8A%D9%83%D9%85-here-we-have-an-e-commerce-activity-7139201977678303232-W2Hq?utm_source=share&utm_medium=member_desktop .

 In the future, I plan to add more features to the project.

-# For the implementation, I'm using React, React Redux, various hooks and custom hooks , and tailwind in the frontend.
-In the backend, I'm utilizing Supabase to create a complete database and manage authentication.
-and you can see live demo we can click here https://novanook-store.netlify.app .

-important note : if you refresh the page it will disapear and need to return to the main url above because the netifly server host but the data will be found.

- and you can see video demo about how project work click here : https://www.linkedin.com/posts/abdelatty-badwy-13b927247_%D8%A7%D9%84%D8%B3%D9%84%D8%A7%D9%85-%D8%B9%D9%84%D9%8A%D9%83%D9%85-here-we-have-an-e-commerce-activity-7139201977678303232-W2Hq?utm_source=share&utm_medium=member_desktop .

 # Here's some screenshots from the app: